CPS-Innovation/cps-design-resources/app/views/get-started/setting-up-javascript/README.md

-Several MOJ Design System components use JavaScript to provide interactive features.
+Several CPS Design System components use JavaScript from MOJ Design System to provide interactive features.
 In order to fully use these components you will need to add some code to your service to set up the JavaScript.

 You can either

 - include the MOJ Design System's JavaScript code directly in your HTML templates
 - import the JavaScript using a bundler like Webpack

-## Add the JavaScript file to your HTML
+## Add the MOJ JavaScript file to your HTML

 To include the code directly in a template, first either: